 An active chamber musician, Janny has studied chamber music with the members of the Chiara, Muir, and St. Lawrence String Quartets, the Triple Helix Piano Trio, and violist Kim Kashkashian.
 She has also performed with such artists as Bayla Keyes, Cho-Liang Lin, Kim Kashkashian, Hsin-Yun Huang, Desmond Hoebig, Rhonda Rider, William Fitzpatrick, and Norman Fischer.

-She has served as the concertmaster of numerous orchestras, which includes Brockton Symphony Orchestra, and she currently holds the Principal 2nd Violin chair of Phoenix Orchestra and the Assistant Principal 2nd Violin chair of the Cape Symphony.
-She also performs with Chorus Pro Musica, BMOP, Cantata Singers, and guests with A Far Cry, Boston Lyric Opera, and Boston Ballet.
+She has served as the concertmaster of numerous orchestras, which includes Brockton Symphony Orchestra, and she was the Principal 2nd Violin of Phoenix Orchestra and the Assistant Principal 2nd Violin of the Cape Symphony.
+She also performs with Chorus Pro Musica, BMOP, Cantata Singers, and guests with A Far Cry, Boston Pops, Boston Lyric Opera, and Boston Ballet.

 Janny is passionate about teaching and coaching the next generation of musicians and has taught at Boston University as a Lecturer.
 She received her Doctorate degree in Violin Performance at Boston University, her Master's degree from Shepherd school of music at Rice University, and her Bachelor's degree with minors in Math and History from University of Nebraska-Lincoln.